-How skipping night brushing routine can make you fall sick
+Effects of not brushing your teeth at night: It can make you fall sick

 The risks associated with poor dental hygiene goes far beyond a cosmetic issue and bad breath.
 General health and longevity can be affected as well.

-Everyone ought to brush their teeth twice a day (morning and night) to keep the teeth and gums healthy.
-This a daily routine that should start from early childhood.
+• Brushing twice a day (morning and night) is necessary for keeping your teeth and gums healthy.
+This is a daily routine that should start in early childhood.

 Brushing in the morning is usually not a problem for many people.
 After all, it’s a new day.
 Right?
-And it makes much sense starting a new day all freshened up.
-But, what happens when the day ends, and everybody comes back home exhausted from the day’s activity?
+And it makes much more sense to start a new day all freshened up.
+But what happens when the day ends, and everybody comes back home exhausted from the day’s activity?

-It is just so easy to skip the nightly routine of brushing.
-From skipping one night, it becomes a life-long habit of not brushing before bed.
-As tempting as not brushing at night might be, it can seriously jeopardise your oral and general health.
+It is easy to skip the nightly routine of brushing.
+After skipping one night, it may become a lifelong habit of not brushing before bed.
+As tempting as not brushing at night might be, it can seriously jeopardize your oral and general health.

 What happens when you don’t brush

-The human mouth harbours over 700 different bacteria strains.1 This is unsettling when you try to paint the picture in your mind, but it is the reality.
+The human mouth harbors over 700 different bacteria strains.1 This is unsettling when you try to paint the picture in your mind, but it is the reality.

 These tiny colonies of microorganisms are invisible to the naked eye, but they are there in your oral cavity, growing in your gums and in between your teeth.

-Most of the bacteria in the oral cavity are harmless; however, few can cause harm to dental health.
-The two bacteria that commonly cause dental health problems are Porphyromonas gingivalis and Streptococcus mutans.
+Most of the bacteria in the oral cavity are harmless; however, a few can cause harm to dental health.
+The two bacteria that commonly cause dental health problems are Porphyromonas gingivalis and Streptococcus mutans

-Streptococcus mutans typically feed on starches and sugars in the mouth and, in return, produces acids that erode tooth enamel, making the tooth more susceptible to decay.
+Streptococcus mutans typically feed on starches and sugars in the mouth and, in return, produce acids that erode tooth enamel, making the tooth more susceptible to decay.

-They ingest the food particles and sugary debris, and with time, they penetrate the teeth enamel, attacking the layers underneath, causing tooth cavities, decay, gum disease and tooth loss.
+They ingest the food particles and sugary debris, and with time, they penetrate the tooth enamel, attacking the layers underneath, causing tooth cavities, decay, gum disease, and tooth loss.
 Ultimately, they create bad tastes and foul smells in the mouth.

 Why you should brush before bed